longlb/journaling/README.md

 - ~~Opening an entry by specific date~~
 - ~~Optimization~~
-- Opening a random journal entry
+- ~~Opening a random journal entry~~
-- Uses system text editor rather than mousepad?
+- Slap a quote/categories on each page of the journal.
 - Functionality for fully usable on any system?
 (Directories and such)

-- Slap a quote on to each page of the journal.
+Dropped:

+- Uses system text editor rather than mousepad?
+  (Not possible, there is no unified way that linux assigns a default text editor.)